pratts/goroomserver/README.md

     4. Client side libraries
     5. Server side application example

+### Note:
+    The logic to start websocket server is blocking.
+Either start the websocket at the end, after you've initiated everything or start it in a separate goroutine.

 ### Credits
 The server users the [Gorilla-Websocket](https://github.com/gorilla/websocket) library for websocket implementation.